quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 # From atomic physics to quantum optics

-The idea of superconducting circuit is to "mimic" the behaviour of real atoms.
+The idea of superconducting circuit is to "mimic" the behavior of real atoms.
 The great advantage of superconducting circuits is that they can be more easily **tuned**.
 As mentioned in the lecture on [[Superconductive qubits]], the energy levels of the atoms are discrete.

 ![[natural atom.png|300]]

-Furthermore, the quantum state of an atom can be influenced by an electromagnetical radiation, giving rise to *stimulated emission and absorption*.
+Furthermore, the quantum state of an atom can be influenced by an electromagnetic radiation, giving rise to *stimulated emission and absorption*.
 This gives some degree of freedom in controlling its state.

 We will be interested in doing the same with SC circuits.
 But before diving in to how a SC circuit can be controlled trough EM radiation, is useful to review very briefly what happens in the case of natural atoms.